GuiPimenta-Dev/lambda-forge-docs/docs/home/getting-started.md

 Commands:
-  authorizer  Generates an authorizer for AWS Lambda functions. deploy      Deploys a stack to AWS describe    List the outputs of the stacks on AWS CloudFormation diagram     Create a diagram of the project in png format doc         Creates a new doc template for the project. function    Creates a Lambda function with a predefined structure and... layer       Creates and installs a new Lambda layer. live        Starts a live development environment for the specified... project     Initializes a new AWS Lambda project with a specified... service     Scaffolds the structure for a specified AWS service... test        Run the tests or coverage of the project
+  authorizer  Generates an authorizer for AWS Lambda functions. deploy      Deploys a stack to AWS diagram     Create a diagram of the project in png format doc         Creates a new doc template for the project. function    Creates a Lambda function with a predefined structure and... layer       Creates and installs a new Lambda layer. live        Starts a live development environment for the specified... output    List the outputs of the stacks on AWS CloudFormation project     Initializes a new AWS Lambda project with a specified... service     Scaffolds the structure for a specified AWS service... test        Run the tests or coverage of the project